Hawkynt/Randomizer/Readme.md

 [^17]: [SM](https://gee.cs.oswego.edu/dl/papers/oopsla14.pdf)

-This generator is a simple and fast pseudo-random number generator designed by Sebastiano Vigna.
-It combines adding the golden gamma constant ($2^{64}/\phi$ where $\phi = \frac{1 + \sqrt{5}}{2}$) to David Stafford’s Mix13 variant of the [MurmurHash](https://en.wikipedia.org/wiki/MurmurHash)3 finalizer.
-It's primarily used for initializing the states of other more complex generators, such as Xoroshiro and Xoshiro.
-It is particularly well-suited for this purpose because of its excellent statistical properties and simplicity.
+This generator was introduced by Guy Steele, Doug Lea, and Christine Flood in their 2014 OOPSLA paper *Fast Splittable Pseudorandom Number Generators*.
+The 64-bit variant (SplitMix64) was later popularized by Sebastiano Vigna as the recommended seeding helper for the Xoshiro/Xoroshiro family.
+It combines adding the golden gamma constant ($2^{64}/\phi$ where $\phi = \frac{1 + \sqrt{5}}{2}$) with David Stafford's Mix13 variant of the [MurmurHash](https://en.wikipedia.org/wiki/MurmurHash)3 finalizer.
+It is primarily used to initialize the states of other more complex generators because of its excellent statistical properties and simplicity.

 ```cs
 class SplitMix64 : IRandomNumberGenerator {